MLinkPlanner 2.0

 Maximum EIRP for transmitters of all PtP links in this project, dBm

-From the general limit that is set in this menu and the limit that is set in a particular link, the most stringent limit is selected during the calculation.
+From the general limit set in this menu and the limit set in a particular link, the most stringent limit is selected during calculation

-To create a PtP link, click on the Create a new PtP link button at the top of the Point-to-Point menu, and the program will prompt you to select the link ends, Site A and Site B, from the sites created before.
-Then this link will appear in a point-to-point tree and a panel will open with its parameters.
+To create a PtP link, click on the Create a new PtP link button at the top of Point-to-Point menu, and the program will prompt you to select link ends, Site A and Site B, from sites created before.
+Then this link will appear in point-to-point tree and panel will open with its parameters.
+So that software can automatically calculate length of line consisting of several PtP links (necessary to distribute objectives by intervals - see Objectives section), choose link direction so it is easy to build line.
+For example, if there are sites A, B, C, D, E, then PtP links should be named as A-B, B-C, C-D, D-E (and not E-D, for example).
+Then when specifying beginning and end of line, for example A-E or B-D, the program will determine its topology and correctly take into account length of all PtP links in whole line.
+The same applies to branches of the main line.

 PtP Link Toolbar: